 On an Indian Summer afternoon, shortly before moving day, I sat on the school’s lawn waiting for Sheri.
 She was late, yet again.
 She knew this drove me nuts.
 I kept my eyes lowered so I didn’t have to notice classmates ignoring me, picking through the blades of cool, sweetly scented grass, looking for a four-leaf clover.
 I often did this, believing they could bring me good luck.

 A figure threw a shadow across my search area.
 I raised my head.
 Instead of Sheri, I was looking into Ray’s eyes through a veil of his shoulder-length blond hair.
 “Can I join you?” he asked.

 He sat down, cross-legged, resting his arms on his thighs and his eyes on the ground.
-I took this opportunity to make a quick study of his handsome face with its sharp features, soul-melting brown eyes, and a braided leather lace tied around his tanned neck.
+I studied the attractive sharp features of his face, his long eyelashes fringed against his cheeks, and the braided leather lace tied around his tanned neck.

-Yikes!
-I averted my eyes.
 “A four-leaf clover.
-I need all the good luck I can get…” Oh God, now he thinks I’m silly and superstitious…”
+I need all the good luck I can get…” Oh God, now he thinks I’m silly, and superstitious.

 “Let me help you,” he said.
-His rare smile made my heart flip-flop.
-Sheri made flirting and talking with boys seem so easy, but I always choked up.
-I hated being shy me.
+His smile made my heart flip-flop.

-Just then, Sheri plopped her books between us and knelt close to Ray, who instantly sat upright, giving her his full attention and making me feel invisible.
+Just then, Sheri plopped her books between us and knelt close to Ray, who instantly sat upright, giving her his full attention, turning me invisible.
 And, with that, my heart sank.
 It’s just as well, I thought, next week we’ll be packed up and on the road for Arizona.